-Workshops: Grant recipients are expected to attend at least one technical assistance workshop during the grant year and are encouraged to participate in other workshops offered by the Office.
+Workshop Attendance: Grant recipients are expected to attend at least one technical assistance workshop during the grant year and are encouraged to participate in other workshops offered by the Office.
 Attendees may be the contact person, an officer, or other board member.

-Cultural Connections: Information on all funded activities must be sent to the Office for inclusion in the calendar of events as soon as program dates are firm, preferably 3 months in advance of the date of the event.
-Form is on www.ucnj.org/cultural.
+Union County Cultural Events Calendar: Information on all grant-funded activities must be sent to the Office for inclusion in the calendar of events as soon as program dates are firm, at least one month in advance of the event date.
+Email your information to our office.
+The Events calendar appears online at http://ucnj.org/parks-recreation/cultural-heritage-affairs/event-calendar/

-Credit Line: All funded projects must include the following credit line on all printed and publicity materials: Funding has been made possible in part by the New Jersey State Council on the Arts/Department of State, a Partner Agency of the National Endowment for the Arts, through a grant administered by the Union County Office of Cultural and Heritage Affairs.◆◆
+Funding Credit Line: All funded projects must include the following credit text displayed on all printed and publicity materials:

+Funding has been made possible in part by the New Jersey State Council on the Arts/Department of State, a Partner Agency of the National Endowment for the Arts, through a grant administered by the Union County Office of Cultural and Heritage Affairs.